 Do I need expensive running kit and shoes?

 No, although a proper pair of running shoes would be advised.

 Will I get left behind if I cannot keep up with the pace?

 No. Sessions are structured to cater for multiple abilities.
 Loopbacks are often included for this reason.
 On Monday’s and Wednesday’s we have multiple groups out at differing paces, speak to a run leader to establish the best group o join.

 Do I get a membership card if I join the club?

-If you join as a full member you will receive a membership card from England Athletics with your competition license number on.
+If you join as a full member you will receive an electronic membership card from England Athletics with your competition license number on.
 You do not receive a card from Ponteland Runners, but full members will be registered with England Athletics via Ponteland Runners as an affiliated club.
-Social, second claim or non-competitive members will not receive a card from EA.
+Social, second claim or non-competitive members will not receive an electronic card from EA.

 Do I have to pay to attend a training session?